Under the Sea (Where the Internet Lives)

 What is the threat to underwater Internet cables?

-Boat anchors are a repeat offender, but a story that caught my eye concerned submarines.
+A Washington Post article that caught my eye concerned submarines.
 Specifically, the United States military is worried about Russian submarines that have, time and again, been spotted near international fiber-optic lines.
 The fear is that Russia might start cutting underwater cables in an attempt to disrupt the world’s Internet connectivity.

 Don’t start panicking just yet.
 There is an extensive maintenance apparatus in place.
 Throughout the world, there are ships dedicated to repairing underwater cables—minimizing the risk of long-term outages.